baoshan/swift-evolution/proposals/NNNN-concurrency-objc.md

 * The parameter types of the completion handler block type are translated into the result type of the `async` method, subject to the following additional rules:
   * If the method can deliver an error, the `NSError *` parameter is ignored.
   * If the method can deliver an error and a given parameter has the `_Nullable_on_error` nullability qualifier (see the section on Objective-C attributes below), it will be imported as non-optional.
-  * If there there are multiple parameter types, they will be combined into a tuple type.
+  * If there are multiple parameter types, they will be combined into a tuple type.

 The following [AVFoundation](https://developer.apple.com/documentation/avfoundation/avassetimagegenerator/1388100-generatecgimagesasynchronously) API (modified slightly for exposition purposes) demonstrates how the inference rule plays out: